The Bankrate promise

-That’s why we compiled these tips to help you save money, earn more money and save you time.
+But these tips and tricks can help you bank smarter — so you can earn more money and save time.

 “Just don’t fall asleep at the switch,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “The marketplace is constantly changing with new offers, innovative products and features that might put more money in your pocket or make your life easier.
 Or both.
 So it pays to have your antenna up and be on the lookout for something that is a better deal or works better for your financial lifestyle.”

-Have a close look at the fees you’re paying and whether you can avoid them.
-If your bank requires a lofty minimum balance, for example, see if there are online checking accounts that may have lower minimums to sidestep maintenance fees.
-These banks may even offer you a certain number of fee-free ATM withdrawals, plus large ATM networks convenient to where you live and work.
+Take a look at the fees you’re paying and whether you can avoid them.
+If your bank requires a lofty minimum balance, for example, see if there are online high-yield checking accounts with lower minimums to sidestep maintenance fees.
+These banks also typically offer fee-free ATM withdrawals, plus large ATM networks convenient to home and work.

-2. Don’t assume your bank’s giving you the best rate
+2. Don’t assume your bank is giving you the best rate

 3. Don’t let a high rate fool you

-Also, when calling a bank’s customer service phone number for non-urgent matters, try during off-peak hours.
-This could be late at night or early in the morning – before the typical nine-to-five day starts.
-This may help reduce the wait time.
+When calling a bank’s customer service number for routine matters, try during off-peak hours to help reduce the wait time.

-Don’t assume that your bank account will automatically close if you zero out the balance.
-If you’re closing a bank account, communicate with your bank to see how this should be done.
-Also, compile your automatic monthly bills pays – if applicable – and get them moved over to the new account, before closing the old one.
-The same applies if you receive Social Security or a pension.
-Get these moved over to your new bank account before closing out the old one.
+Don’t assume your bank account will automatically close an account if you zero out the balance.
+Contact the bank to see that the account is closed properly.
+Also, it helps to move any automatic bill payments over to a new account before closing the old one.
+The same applies to payments you receive such as direct deposit, Social Security or a pension.

 9. Don’t forget about that card you never use

-There’s nothing wrong with a credit card or debit card sitting in your wallet unused, assuming it doesn’t have a high annual fee.
-The former you may not want to close since it could affect your credit utilization ratio — the percentage of credit used compared with the amount of credit available.
-That could lower your FICO.
-But some banks will close your credit card if it isn’t used often enough.
+You may have a credit card that goes unused for long stretches of time.
+A potential downside of closing such a card is it could affect your credit utilization ratio — the percentage of credit used compared with the amount that’s available — which could ultimately lower your FICO score.
+But some banks will close a credit card if it isn’t used often enough.

-It’s possible that a bank will close your bank account if you aren’t using it often enough and your balance is below a certain amount.
-Or a bank may charge a dormant account fee if there isn’t any activity during a certain time period.
-Check with your bank for its policy.
-But a good rule of thumb is to use your account at least once every couple of months.
+A bank may close your bank account if you aren’t using it often enough, and it may also charge a dormant account fee.
+Policies vary among banks, but a general rule of thumb is to use your account at least once every couple of months.
 Keep in mind that small, recurring deposits into a savings account add up over time.

-If you think you had a bank account in the past that you lost track of, it may have been sent to your state as abandoned or unclaimed property.
-An account is escheated – which is the process of a financial institution turning over unclaimed or abandoned property – when it’s inactive for three years in New York, according to the New York Department of Financial Services.
-Check with your state, on its official site, for its abandoned property policies.
-Always give your bank an up-to-date address so it can contact you if your account becomes inactive or dormant.
+If you have a bank account that has gone dormant, it may have been sent to your state as abandoned or unclaimed property.
+Check with the state you live in for its abandoned property policies.
+Supply your bank with an up-to-date address so it can contact you if your account becomes inactive or dormant.

-If your money is sitting in an old account collecting dust, it may be in an outdated account that has a yield that isn’t keeping up with inflation.
-This money also could be incurring a dormant or inactive fee at some banks.
+Money sitting in an old account may have a yield that isn’t keeping up with inflation, and it could also be incurring a dormant or inactive fee.

 11. Let your bank know when you’re traveling

-When on vacation, a declined credit card, debit card or ATM card transaction is the last thing you need.
-Each bank may have different policies, but you may want to err on the side of caution and let your bank know you’re traveling to avoid having a credit card, debit card or ATM transaction declined.
+A declined credit card, debit card or ATM card transaction is the last thing you need when you’re on vacation.
+Each bank may have different policies, but you may want to err on the side of caution and let your bank know you’re traveling to avoid having transactions declined.